Article updated 7th May 2021

 Claudia wants The Guardian to do more, and to stop backing or advertising any thing which is contributing to the end of life on our planet.

-We finish, for now, with an uncompromising call to rebellion by Roger Hallam, co-founder of Extinction Rebellion and currently also a ‘Climate & Ecological Emergency Independent’ candidate as a London MEP.
+We finish, with an uncompromising call to rebellion by Roger Hallam, co-founder of Extinction Rebellion and the Burning Pink Party and was also a ‘Climate & Ecological Emergency Independent’ candidate as a London MEP in 2019.
 He speaks about his demands from a supposedly climate-friendly newspaper.
 At the very least, the paper should be holding public meetings all over the country to discuss the climate emergency, but better still, its editors and sub-editors should be ‘leading from the front’ in open rebellion against a government that is so ineffective on this existential issue.

-The Climate & Ecological Emergency Independent MEPs are using the election as a platform for further civil disobedience, and are asking people NOT to vote for them, but to vote for Daze Aghaji, a 19 year old who wants to bring a young and ecological-focussed perspective into the European parliament.
-Watch out for her interview with Real Media soon.
+The Climate & Ecological Emergency Independent MEPs used the election as a platform for further civil disobedience, and asked people NOT to vote for them, but to vote for Daze Aghaji, a 19 year old who wanted to bring a young and ecological-focussed perspective into the European parliament.

 Until our media is funded in ways that don’t rely on fossil-fuel and high-carbon sponsors, or on state-controlled ownership, then we have a serious problem in conveying the urgency of the climate and ecological crisis.